akoskm/akoskm.github.io/_posts/2019-08-28-react-usecontext-practical-example.md

 # React.useContext to reduce plumbing

 Plumbing in programming is something you have to do to make things work.
 It's sometimes repetitive or looks like a boilerplate you would usually remove.
 It's also crucial because it connects different layers of the application.
-In this post, I'll show you a typical example of plumbing inside a React application.
+In this post, I'll show you a typical example of plumbing inside a React application and a way to fix it.

 Let's take a look at a pretty standard, table-sidebar layout: